-At the scene of a car crash, it is not uncommon for those who have witnessed the collision to rush over to make sure everyone is okay.
+At the scene of a car accident, it is not uncommon for those who have witnessed the collision to rush over to make sure everyone is okay.
 Witnesses can call for law enforcement and an ambulance too, especially if they notice both drivers are in a great deal of pain or are stuck within their vehicle.
 Unfortunately, despite the best of intentions, a witness may not always be helpful when it comes to your civil lawsuit against the driver at-fault.
 In this article, we have answered questions people may have about the witnesses who have watched the crash unfold.

 When should I ask the witness for their name & contact?